rb221970/EGR404Project/README.md

 ### Deliverables
 At the end of the project, I plan to show demonstrations of this tool in real time.
 I also plan to demonstrate my gathered user experiences and the differences in their performance.
 A rough timeline will be:
-1. Gathering successful strategies from my resources
+1. Gathering successful strategies from my resources (YouTube, Reddit, VALOPLANT [https://valoplant.gg/])
 2. Making a prototype
 3. Testing with agents from known successful strategies to test for similarities, differences, innovation, and ability to adjust and/or adapt
 4. Reaching out to users to test for functionality, correctness